Cvikli/ModelContextProtocolClients.jl/README.md

 ## Tested Servers

-The ModelContextProtocolClient.jl should work with most of the servers that is in nodejs or python
+The ModelContextProtocolClients.jl should work with most of the servers that is in nodejs or python

-ModelContextProtocolClient.jl has been tested with:
+ModelContextProtocolClients.jl has been tested with:

 - **puppeteer**: Browser automation
 - **time**: Timezone conversion services